pay-rails/pay/docs/6_subscriptions.md

 @user.payment_processor.subscribe(name: "default", plan: "monthly")
 ```

 You can pass additional options to go directly to the payment processor's API.
-For example, the `quantity` option to subscribe to a plan with for per-seat pricing.
+For example, the `quantity` option to subscribe to a plan with per-seat pricing.

 ```ruby
 @user.payment_processor.subscribe(name: "default", plan: "monthly", quantity: 3)